 This chapter does not apply in situations where a fetus accidentally dies or is injured due to medical treatment.
 This statement is found in subsection (d) of Section 170A.002.

 When Roe v.
 Wade was decided in 1973, the Supreme Court declared Texas criminal statutes related to abortion to be unconstitutional.
 Section 4 of HB 1280 says these statutes were never repealed by the Texas Legislature.
-It is unclear how these specific statutes will be enforced if states can prohibit abortions.
+It is unclear how these specific statutes will be enforced.
 It will likely be an issue decided by the courts.

 For more information on finding Texas abortion laws, please see our FAQ, Where can I find Texas laws on abortion?